-As a collagist, I am drawn to pattern and repetition, which are also the hallmarks of quilting.
-As quilts were traditionally made with scraps and left-over fabrics, I like to work with materials that have also been cast-off or designed for other purposes.
-I enjoy working with paint chips, old books, candy boxes, and other packaging that all have such beauty even though they were never designed to last.
-Such a tremendous amount of artistic talent, choice, and color goes into such ephemeral packaging, that I like to preserve their beauty and vibrancy.
-I enjoy the effect of taking such colorful materials and making small pieces that, hopefully, when added to many others, can create a landscape or effect greater than its components.
-In addition to creating these collages and my other art projects (my desk is built out of 480 mineral water bottles), I also practice employment and civil rights law with a small firm in Austin, and have been an adjunct law professor at U.T.
+As a collagist, Phil Durst is drawn to pattern and repetition, which are also the hallmarks of quilting.
+As quilts were traditionally made with scraps and left-over fabrics, Phil works with materials that have also been cast-off or designed for other purposes.
+He enjoys working with paint chips, old books, candy boxes, and other packaging that all have such beauty even though they were never designed to last.
+Such a tremendous amount of artistic talent, choice, and color goes into such ephemeral packaging.
+He likes to preserve their beauty and vibrancy.
+Phil enjoys the effect of taking such colorful materials and making small pieces that can create a landscape or effect greater than its components.
+In addition to creating these collages and his other art projects (his desk is built out of 480 mineral water bottles), Phil Durst practices employment and civil rights law with a small firm in Austin.
+He has also been an adjunct law professor at U.T.
 Law School since 1999.
-My work also, often, has a quilt-like quality, based upon the influence and tutelage of my wife, Sarah, who is an accomplished quilter (and who usually is described with the term “long-suffering”).
-I look forward to creating art on a more full time basis, after our damn children are finished with college.
+His work often has a quilt-like quality based upon the influence and tutelage of his wife, Sarah, who is an accomplished quilter.
+Phil looks forward to creating art on a more full time basis, after his children are finished with college.